-Call for applications: Four positions on the 2017-2018 CS Ubuntu Board!
+Call for applications: Four positions for the 2018-2019 CS Ubuntu Board!

 The following positions on CS Ubuntu’s Board are open:

 President: CS Ubuntu’s President takes the lead in the professional development of CS Ubuntu, chairs the board members and General Assemblies and represents CS Ubuntu in our partnerships with the Centre for Conflict Studies, the university and other important external partners.
 As President, you need to be able to think strategically, manage a team, have strong communicational skills and feel confident to take up major responsibilities and projects and deliver a speech every now and then.

 Secretary: CS Ubuntu’s Secretary is in charge of administration, membership communication, all incoming e-mail and taking the minutes of the board meetings and General Assemblies.
 Furthermore, the Secretary is in charge of the editing and sending of our monthly newsletter and helps out with other various tasks within the board.
 As Secretary, you need to have strong communicational skills, creative thinking and a pro-active and can-do attitude.